ZaQuarius15/programming-univbasics-4-array-concept-review/README.md

 5. "Grandma Shark"
 6. "Grandpa Shark"

-You'll have chance to work with the ordering property hands-on shortly.
+You'll have the chance to work with the ordering property hands-on shortly.

 Let's look at our Shark family in the language of code.